MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/download-the-wdk.md

 ![Image showing the six components listed above with checkboxes set](images/installing-VS-components-64-latest-spectre.png)

-Note: The **Desktop development with C++** workload selected above also installs the Windows SDK 10.0.26100.1.
+Note: The **Desktop development with C++** workload selected above does not install the Windows SDK 10.0.26100.1.

 ## ![download icon for SDK](images/download-install.png) Step 2: Install SDK

-Installing Visual Studio should automatically download the Windows SDK 10.0.26100.1.
-In the event that it does not, use the following link:
+Installing Visual Studio will not download the Windows SDK 10.0.26100.1, use the following link:

 * [Download Windows SDK 10.0.26100.1](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/)